 When we say “spring clean your computer network,” we’re not advocating a complete teardown – that could cause more problems than it solves.
 But checking off a few simple items can keep your business computer network equipment running cooler and smoother, resulting in less computer down time – or repair expenses – for your company.

-No need to drag out the buckets and sponges; here are some ways you can clean up your computer network to prevent problems down the road:
+But how should you spring clean your computer equipment?
+No need to drag out the buckets and sponges; here are some ways you can clean up your network and prevent problems down the road:

 Take out the trash.
 Sort and clear out other materials and excess equipment.
 Server rooms can tend to function as a catch-all for obsolete equipment.
 Recycle that old junk and give your server room to breathe.